 Brought Down to Badass: During the Sisters arc, she's been going around trashing facilities for several days without eating or sleeping and is completely exhausted.
 After using the last of her energy to fight off Frenda, she's pitted into combat with Mugino and manages to use Frenda's explosives, a few passive effects of her electromaster powers and knowledge of the facility to bring Mugino down without enough power to use a single electric attack.

 Character Development: Her primary flaw in the early series is pride; as one of the most powerful espers in the city, it's hard for her to even consider that there might be things she can't do and needs help with.
 As the series progresses, she evolves into a character more capable of accepting support from others and trusting people (especially Touma) to be able to solve problems on their own.
-This is sometimes described as "realizing Touma is the hero to her heroine."

 Chronic Hero Syndrome: Despite Kuroko constantly warning her that since she is a civilian, she should leave the heroics to Judgment or Anti-Skill, she just can't help jumping in and helping.
 Ironically, Mikoto can't understand why Touma does the same thing.